hytechclub/web-102/BOOKREADME.md

 ## Repl Setup
 The Web 102 course will use [Repl](https://repl.it).
 Please complete the [Repl setup steps](ReplSetup.md) before the course begins.

+## Zoom Meetings
+The course will meet weekly on Wednesdays via [Zoom]() from 4:30 p.m. to 6:30 p.m.
+ET.

 ## Schedule
 Follow the links below to view each week of material.